Woollie/gig_test_task/README.md

    | created\_at       | TIMESTAMP | When transfer was performed |
 ---
 ### What is tested in run-tests.sh
-The bash script:

->Shows initial account balances.

-Runs these transfer attempts via curl:
+Runs via curl:
+> Current state of account table

->Billy → Milly, 100 (should succeed)
+>Transfer: Billy → Milly, 100 (should succeed)

->Charlie → Milly, 100 (should fail: insufficient funds)
+>Transfer: Charlie → Milly, 100 (should fail: insufficient funds)

->Jenny (id 999) → Milly (should fail: invalid sender)
+>Transfer: Jenny (id 999) → Milly (should fail: invalid sender)

->Charlie → Milly, -50 (should fail: invalid amount)
+>Transfer: Charlie → Milly, -50 (should fail: invalid amount)

 >Prints final state of accounts.

->Prints all successful transfers from the log table.
+>Prints all successful transfers from the transfer table.

 This demonstrates both positive and negative scenarios.